ShingShanger/csf432-fall2020/labs/lab07/README.md

 You should see ICMP ping request/reply packets, but the source address of should be the same as the IP address of R1's eth0.

 :interrobang: Question 9 - Submit a single screenshot that contains both R3's console pinging and the Wireshark window capturing the translated ping. <br>

+:warning: Be sure to save this lab and all of your config settings.
+We'll be extending this lab in the future.

 ## Part 6: Submission